1. Principles and practices, Project management

 Markdown is a lightweight markup language used to format plain text into structured text, often converting it into HTML.
 It was created by John Gruber in 2004.
 The name "Markdown" comes from the idea of "marking" up text to add structure, with a focus on being easy to read and write.
 It’s designed to be simpler than traditional HTML.
 Wiki

-These articles were helpful to understand how to use it.
+The site was helpful to understand how to use it markdown-it.